RebornBeat/SENTINEL-WEAR-Wearable-Distributed-Sensing-for-Personal-Awareness-Research-Framework-/docs/theory/doppler_radar_config.md

 **Critical architectural insight:** The detection pipeline must be separated into tiers with different latency requirements.
 The reflex trigger (Tier 1) can operate in hundreds of microseconds using CW radar.
 Full characterization (Tier 3) operates in milliseconds.
 These should not be conflated into a single latency budget.

+**Corrected understanding:** While close-range scenarios (3-15 m) present tight latency constraints, realistic rifle engagements occur at 50-300 meters where flight times are 60-350 ms. At these distances, detection range is the primary constraint, not alert latency.
+Standard BLE and LRA haptics provide sufficient warning for the majority of realistic scenarios.

 ---

 ## 2. Physics of High-Velocity Detection